CONDITIONS OF BUSINESS (INCLUDING SALES BY INFORMAL TENDER)

 9. Registration and Bidding

 The auctioneers reserve the right to refuse admission to the saleroom premises or participation in any auction, and to reject any bid.
 They may accept, at their complete discretion, bids from those present in the saleroom, written commission bids left in advance of the auction, and an indication of intention to bid from those who wish to do so by telephone or online.
 At the time of registration, prospective bidders are required to complete a registration form with their name and address, and to supply proof of identity and residence, for example a passport or driving licence photocard and a current utility bill, together with a debit or credit card, in order to obtain a numbered bidding paddle.
 Chorley’s will not accept mobile telephone numbers as the only form of contact or a P.O.
 Box number as the only address.
 Clients leaving commission bids by telephone, email or via the internet will also be required to provide these details and proofs of identity and residence before a bid is accepted, as will clients registering to bid by telephone or online.
-New bidders who cannot attend Chorley’s saleroom in person to show this documentation are requested to process their proposed payment card for authentication through the secure online registration page, operated by SAGEPAY, http://www.simonchorley.com/buying-selling/registration.aspx A deposit will be requested from new clients wishing to bid on premium lots (which will be clearly indicated in the catalogue).
+New bidders who cannot attend Chorley’s saleroom in person to show this documentation are requested to process their proposed payment card for authentication through the secure online registration page, operated by SAGEPAY, on Chorley's website.
+A deposit may be requested from new clients wishing to bid on premium lots (which will be clearly indicated in the catalogue).
 This deposit will be refunded on the day after the auction should the bid be unsuccessful, or deducted from the buyer’s invoice if the bid is successful.
 Instructions to bid on behalf of another party will be refused.
+All buyers must arrange immediate payment upon notification of a successful bid and arrange collection of goods within 6 working days after the auction.
 To avoid any delay in the release of purchases, buyers should pre-arrange credit approval from their bank.
 Lots purchased will be invoiced to the name and address on the registration form and payment by a third party will not be accepted.
 Goods will not be released to any other person or address other than that registered.
 Collections by couriers/carriers will only be permitted on receipt of written instructions from the registered bidder.
 Collections by taxi or unconfirmed other parties will be refused.
 If payment is made in absentia, Chorley’s will not release the items for a period of 72 hours after payment unless the cardholder attends the saleroom in person and presents the card used for the transaction.
 In some circumstances, Chorley’s may be able to provide packing and/or postage of purchased Lots for a fee, however this is at Chorley’s discretion and it is advisable to check before bidding whether this service will be available for a particular Lot.
-Packing by Chorley's will be done to the best of our ability but we cannot guarantee the treatment of packages once they leave our saleroom, therefore where this service is offered, it is done so at the buyer's risk and on the understanding that Chorley's are not liable for loss or damages.
+Packing by Chorley's will be done to the best of our ability but we cannot guarantee the treatment of packages once they leave our saleroom, therefore where this service is offered, it is done so at the buyer's risk and on the understanding that Chorley's will not be held liable for loss or damages.

 10. Commission Bidding

 All those wishing to use this service are bound by the registration and bidding requirements in Item 9 above.
 Commission bids may be left with the auctioneers up to one hour before the start of an auction, indicating the maximum amount to be bid excluding buyers' premium.
 These can be left in person, by telephone or via the 'My Lots & Bids' feature of our online catalogues.
 All bids submitted are regarded as acknowledgement that the bidder has read and accepts the terms and conditions of sale and will submit any specific personal details requested to verify their intention and ability to comply with those conditions.
 Commission bids will be executed at the lowest possible price having regard to any reserve and competing bids.
 If two buyers submit identical commission bids, the auctioneers may prefer the first bid received.
 The auctioneer may execute commission bids directly from the rostrum, clearly identifying the successful bid as commission bid.
 Commission bids may be left with saleroom staff by telephone, at which point all details of proposed payment and collection arrangements will be required.
 We would remind prospective bidders that the firm strongly advises viewing onsite in person, or by an agent, and that any descriptions, condition reports and images supplied to the absentee bidder are an opinion provided by this firm and do not guarantee the condition, age or any other characteristic of the lot in question.
 Execution of commission bids is a free service undertaken subject to other commitments at the time of the sale and we cannot accept liability in an individual instance for failing to execute a written bid or for errors and omissions in connection with it, arising from circumstances beyond our reasonable control.
 The auctioneer may also execute bids on behalf of the seller up to the amount of the reserve, which cannot be above the lower estimate.
 The auctioneer will not specifically identify bids placed on behalf of the seller.
-It is the responsibility of the bidder to ascertain whether his bid has been successful and to arrange payment and collection of the Lots by 5pm on the Friday one week after the auction.
+It is the responsibility of the bidder to ascertain whether his bid has been successful.
+All buyers must arrange payment and notify Chorley’s of collection arrangements within 6 working days after the auction.

 11. Telephone Bidding

 All those wishing to use this service are bound by the registration and bidding requirements in Item 9 above.
 At their discretion, the auctioneers may undertake to bid on behalf of a prospective buyer over the telephone.
 Telephone bids will not be available for lots estimated below £400 and this service must be booked by 4pm on the day prior to the auction.
 Bidders will be required to provide two telephone numbers, in case one line is busy or unobtainable at the time of the auction.
 They will also be asked to supply an emergency commission bid for each lot in which they propose to bid.
 These will only be executed in the event that saleroom staff are unable to reach the bidder on the telephone number provided at the time the lot is offered for sale.
 Execution of telephone bids is a free service undertaken subject to other commitments at the time of the sale and we cannot accept liability in an individual instance for failing to execute a telephone bid or for errors and omissions in connection with it, arising from circumstances beyond our reasonable control.
 Bidders are advised that there is a limit to the number of lines available for telephone bidding and these are allocated purely on a first come, first served basis.
 Should all available lines be pre-allocated, prospective buyers will be asked if they wish to leave a commission bid instead.
 Telephone bids may be recorded for security purposes and by bidding on the telephone prospective buyers consent to the recording of their conversation.
-Successful bidders will be asked by the saleroom staff bidding on their behalf to confirm the day, time and method of collection and payment, which must be completed by 5pm on the Friday one week after the auction unless otherwise agreed.
+All buyers must arrange payment and collection within 6 working days after the auction.

 12. Live Online Bidding